 News Bronx fire sparked by incense kills 2 girls; mother questioned, cops say A fire in the Bronx claimed the lives of 18-month-old Amanda Jabie and Jannubi Jabie, 2, on April 13, 2016.
-Photo Credit: iStock By Lauren Cook and Alison Fox firstname.lastname@example.org, email@example.com Updated April 14, 2016 1:08 PM Print Share fbShare Tweet Email A mother is being questioned after her two young daughters died in a fire that was sparked by burning incense at their Bronx apartment building Wednesday evening, police said.
+Photo Credit: iStock By Lauren Cook and Alison Fox email@example.com, firstname.lastname@example.org Updated April 14, 2016 1:08 PM Print Share fbShare Tweet Email A mother is being questioned after her two young daughters died in a fire that was sparked by burning incense at their Bronx apartment building Wednesday evening, police said.
 Police and firefighters were called to the Butler Houses at 1368 Webster Ave. at around 6:30 p.m.
 Officers who arrived on the scene found apartment 3F in flames, police said.
 Two girls – 18-month-old Amanda Jabie and 2-year-old Jannubi Jabie – were pulled from the fire and rushed to Bronx Lebanon Hospital, where they were pronounced dead, police said.
 It remains unclear where the mother was when the fire broke out.
 An FDNY spokesman said six other residents were injured in the fire as well as three firefighters.
 All of their injuries were minor, the FDNY said.
 There were no working smoke detectors, according to the FDNY.
 The medical examiner’s office will determine the cause of death for the two girls.
-By Lauren Cook and Alison Fox firstname.lastname@example.org, email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Cook and Alison Fox email@example.com, firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.